Divide and Conquer: A Distributed Approach to Five Point Energy Minimization: Introduction

+\item Define $G_k(r)=(4-r^2)^k$.
 In [{\bf T\/}], A. Tumanov proves that the TBP is the unique minimizer for $G_2$.
-The minimizers for $G_1$ are those configurations whose center of mass is the origin.
-The TBP is included amongst these. \end{itemize}
+The minimizers for $G_1$ are those configurations (including the TBP) whose center of mass is the origin. \end{itemize}

-Tumanov points out that the $G_2$ potential does not have an obvious geometric interpretation, but it is amenable to a traditional analysis.
-He also mentions that his result might be a step towards proving that the TBP minimizes a range of power law potentials.
-Inspired by similar material in [{\bf CK\/}], he observes that if the TBP is the unique minimizer for $G_2$, $G_3$ and $G_5$, then the TBP is the unique minimizer for $R_s$ provided that $s \in (0,2]$.

-We will establish implications like this during the course of our proof of the Main Theorem.
-The family of potentials $\{G_k\}$ behaves somewhat like the Riesz potentials.
-The TBP is the unique minimizer for $G_3,G_4,G_5,G_6$ (as a consequence of our work here) but not a minimizer for any of $G_7,G_8,G_9,G_{10}$.
-I checked up to about $k=100$ that the TBP does not mininize $G_k$ when $k>10$ and I am sure this pattern persists.